acg-team/Bioinfo4B/README.md

 ## Objectives

 We’ll start by exploring the most used bioinformatics resources for variety of different data sets, continue with a genomics practice on mutations.
 We’ll cover the best practices and common challenges in this practice as a foundation to the understanding of bioinformatics pipelines.
 Rest of the course, you’ll be working in smaller project groups.
-You’ll be able to choose projects on phylogenetics, immunobiology, cancer genomics and machine learning.
+You’ll be able to choose projects on phylogenetics, immunobiology, and cancer genomics.
 As you can see, majority of the course will be hands-on allowing you to practice your acquired knowledge.

 At the end students will